Barcelona-Sardines in a Cup

 Barcelona Tapas and Wine Experience Small-Group Walking Tour → Chaotic, delicious, unforgettable.

-Els Quatre Gats → Not for the food — for the feeling.
-Sit, look around, and imagine the conversations that happened there a century ago.
+Els Quatre Gats → Not for the food, but for the feeling.
+Look around, and imagine the conversations that happened there a century ago-sweet.

-Flea Markets** → Skip the tourist traps, find local treasures.
+Flea Markets** → Skip the tourist traps, find local treasures, There are many of these- check out the link.

 Sagrada Família → Yes, it’s iconic, but for me it felt a bit Disney does church.
 Long lines, expensive tickets.
 I’d admire it from the street with a coffee and save the euros for tapas.